 After Completion of Three Weeks/Before Expiration of Ten Weeks - The grade of W will be assigned for all courses dropped during this period.
-A course is dropped only when the procedure outlined above is followed.
 A student may change from credit to audit during this period.

 After Ten Weeks Until the End of the Semester - A student may not withdraw from a course or change from credit to audit during this period.

-Students who withdraw from college or are suspended after the tenth week of the semester are assigned grades for all classes (either W or F).
+Students who withdraw from college, or are suspended, after the tenth week of the semester are assigned grades for all classes (either W or F).
 These grades become part of the student record and are used to determine semester and/or cumulative QPA in the same manner as if the student had completed the semester.